 PiM's Ministry to the Mayan & Mestizo (Indian/Spanish) of Guatemala

 Karvin was first called to missions in 1982 to the Mayan Indians of Guatemala, but had few chances to pursue that calling, rather the Lord led him to Ecuador.
 Karvin went to Guatemala on a preaching/teaching trip in November 1986, then in 2006 he was able to pursue that calling to Guatemala by returning twice/year to conduct work camps and seminaries for church leaders.
-PiM is currently working with 30 churches in Guatemala composed of both Mestizo and Mayan.
+PiM is currently working with 30 churches in Guatemala composed of both Mayan and Mestizo (mixture of Mayan & Spanish).

 Mission to Mayan Villages of Santa Catarina & Jaibalito, Atitlan, Guatemala